falcucci/blog-me-api/README.md

 $ knex migrate:latest
 ```

-### docker
+### Containers
-or just start the instances using docker compose
+you can just start the instances using docker compose

 ```bash
 $ docker-compose up